 - In order to connect to a broker from TradingView, you need to create a (free) account on TradingView first.
 See the TradingView home page and click "Join for Free".

-- You trade against the same conditions and costs on TradingView as you would on Saxo's own platforms.
+- You trade against the same conditions and costs on TradingView as you would on Saxo Markets' own platforms.

 - We do not currently support Demo accounts on TradingView.
 The platform already supports "Paper Trading" functionality, which is basically the same thing.

 - You can view all your positions in TradingView, including instruments that are not currently supported.
-You will however not be able to trade them from within the platform.
+You will however not be able to trade or modify them from within the platform.

-How do I connect to my Saxo account?
+How do I connect to my Saxo Markets account?

-Considering you have both an account with Saxo and TradingView, getting started involves the following steps:
+Provided you have both an account with Saxo Markets and TradingView, getting started involves the following steps: